Scifabric/pybossa/doc/user/overview.rst

 * link: the link to the Dropbox page showing the file.
 * link_raw: the link to the raw file served by Dropbox.
 This is the one you'll have to use if you want to direct link to the file from the presenter (e.g. for using an image in a <img> tag, you'd do: <img src=task.info.link_raw>).

-In addition to these generic information, the Dropbox importer also will recognize some kind of files by their extension and will attach some extra information to them.
+In addition to this generic information, the Dropbox importer will also recognize some kind of files by their extension and will attach some extra information to them.